KHI Current Project

 - Identifying and prioritizing problem statements, populations, and outcomes related to the treatement of kidney failure.

 Transparency and consensus are essential to the success of this effort.
-Each of the steps above will be completed in consultation with the relevant stakeholders through generative interviews and workshops.
 As deliverables are produced, they will be publicly available in publications and at scientific meetings.
-Additionally, an Advisory Committee representing people with kidney disease, government stakeholders, industry, and clinicians, will inform each step of the process.
+Additionally, a Working Group and Advisory Committee representing people with kidney diseases, government stakeholders, industry, and clinicians, will inform each step of the process.

 - Q3 2021 – Phase 1 complete and Phase 2 begun